-Diagnosis of nonspecific musculoskeletal complaints is challenging and the use of imaging modalities, such as magnetic resonance imaging (MRI), plain x-rays or computerized tomography (CT) is often required to establish a diagnosis, determine treatment, or monitor disease progression.7 Magnetic resonance imaging (MRI) is a widely used medical technology, and is often employed as the preferred imaging tool for disorders of the musculoskeletal system (rheumatologic and orthopedic) and neurologic conditions, as it can better delineate soft tissue structures than x-rays or CT scans.8 Relevant to low back pain measures within the NQF Musculoskeletal portfolio, an important study indicates that lumbar imaging for low back pain without indications of serious underlying conditions does not improve clinical outcomes and should be avoided without suggestion of a serious underlying condition.9
+Diagnosis of nonspecific musculoskeletal complaints is challenging and the use of imaging modalities, such as magnetic resonance imaging (MRI), plain x-rays or computerized tomography (CT) is often required to establish a diagnosis, determine treatment, or monitor disease progression.
+MRI is a widely used medical technology, and is often employed as the preferred imaging tool for disorders of the musculoskeletal system (rheumatologic and orthopedic) and neurologic conditions, as it can better delineate soft tissue structures than x-rays or CT scans.
+Relevant to low back pain measures within the NQF Musculoskeletal portfolio, an important study indicates that lumbar imaging for low back pain without indications of serious underlying conditions does not improve clinical outcomes and should be avoided without suggestion of a serious underlying condition.